Joshua Palacios: Pittsburgh Pirates

 On December 7, 2022, at the Winter Meetings, the Pittsburgh Pirates selected Palacios from the Nationals in the minor league phase of the Rule 5 draft.
 He began the 2023 season with the Double-A Altoona Curve, but was quickly promoted to the Triple-A Indianapolis Indians.
 In 21 combined games, he hit .368/.433/.598 with 4 home runs, 22 RBI, and 4 stolen bases.

 On May 9, 2023, the Pirates selected Palacios' contract.
 On June 2, Palacios hit his first Major League home run at PNC Park against the St. Louis Cardinals.
 On July 30, he hit a walk-off two-run homer off of Andrew Vasquez of the Philadelphia Phillies.
 In doing so, he became the first player in Pirates history to hit a walk-off home run on his birthday.
 In 91 games for the Pirates, Palacios batted .239/.279/.413 with 10 home runs and 40 RBI.

 Palacios was optioned to Triple-A Indianapolis to begin the 2024 season.
 In 23 appearances for Pittsburgh, he batted .224/.333/.343 with two home runs, nine RBI, and one stolen base.

 Palacios was designated for assignment by the Pirates on March 23, 2025.
 He cleared waivers and was sent outright to Triple-A Indianapolis on March 29.
 However, Palacios rejected the assignment and elected free agency two days later.

 Chicago White Sox

 On April 3, 2025, Palacios signed a minor league contract with the Chicago White Sox.
 In five games for the Triple-A Charlotte Knights, he went 3-for-13 (.231) with one RBI.
 On April 10, the White Sox selected Palacios' contract, adding him to their active roster.
 In 51 appearances for Chicago, he batted .203/.292/.305 with three home runs and nine RBI.
 On June 13, Palacios was designated for assignment by the White Sox.
 He cleared waivers and was sent outright to Triple-A Charlotte on June 15.
 Palacios elected free agency on October 3.

+Staten Island FerryHawks

+On April 18, 2026, Palacios signed with the Staten Island FerryHawks of the Atlantic League of Professional Baseball.
+In 35 appearances for the FerryHawks, Palacios batted .339/.434/.621 with 8 home runs, 22 RBI, and four stolen bases.

+Pittsburgh Pirates (second stint)

+On July 7, 2026, Palacios signed with the Pittsburgh Pirates on a minor league contract.